frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset.md

 ### 2.2 New Asset

 For new assets, you cannot create the asset record directly from the Asset form.
+You need to create a Purchase Receipt/Invoice for it.

 When you're buying new assets, an asset ID is created when you make a Purchase Receipt.
 On submitting the Purchase Receipt for an Asset, you'll see a message like 'Asset AST00003 created'.
 This will happen only if you've ticked the 'Is Fixed Asset' checkbox when creating the Item.
+When you're buying new assets, assets can be created automatically when you make a Purchase Receipt, if you have 'Auto Create Assets on Purchase' ticked in the asset item.
+On submitting the Purchase Receipt for an Asset, you'll see a message like '5 Assets created for Office Phone'.
+If you don't want to auto create assets, after Purchase Receipt submission you will have to manually create assets and link the Purchase Receipt to the Asset.

 <img class="screenshot" alt="Asset" src="{{docs_base_url}}/assets/img/asset/asset.png">

-After submitting a Purchase Receipt/Invoice for such an Item, an Asset record will be created in the Draft stage.
+After submitting a Purchase Receipt/Invoice for such an Item, in case of auto creation a number of Asset record will be created in the Draft stage.
 You can then go to the Asset and submit it.

 To know more, visit the [Purchasing an Asset](/docs/user/manual/en/asset/purchasing-an-asset) page.

-## 3. How to create an Asset
+## 3. How to manually create an Asset

-Before you can create an Asset, you need to create an Item with 'Is Fixed Asset' checkbox ticked.
-Note that this cannot be done on an existing Item.
+Before you can create an Asset, you need to create an Item with 'Is Fixed Asset' checkbox ticked and create a Purchase Receipt/Invoice against that Item.
+Note that you will have to create a number of Assets based on the quantity specified in the Purchase Document.

 An Asset Category needs to be assigned to that Item.
 Now the Asset can be created.